whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Potawatomi woman Robin Kimmerer noted the consequences when she wrote, "If all the world is a commodity, how poor we grow.
 When all the world is a gift in motion, how wealthy we become."[xxx-braiding sweetgrass|the gift of strawberries]

-This healthy-culture attitude to gift-giving stems from the deep recognition that all of life is simply the giving of divine gifts.
+This healthy-nation attitude to gift-giving stems from the deep recognition that all of life is simply the giving of divine gifts.
 Every spider, bear, bush, and cloud is giving its sacred gifts and somehow contributing to the web of life.
 Who would want to stop all that giving?
 Gift economies aim to circulate gifts rather than hoard them, and this kind of human economy fits in well with the larger nonhuman economy of all life.

 Gift economies also have many practical benefits.
 They move resources from the haves to the have-nots, minimizing inequality.
 Gift economies ensure neighbors take care of each other.
 People might face scarcity together occasionally, but nobody suffers poverty alone while others have abundance.
 Gift economies help people take care of each other whenever a big challenge arises.

 In nations that expect everybody to stand for what's right, this is the way of life that results -- a life of shared abundance.
 As Okanagan woman Jeannette Armstrong said, "_The realization that people and community are there to sustain you creates the most secure feeling in the world..._"[xxx-original instructions|armstrong]

-In cultures that forbid people from seeking justice and upholding their own laws -- because that is supposedly the police's job -- profit economies result, with a few people becoming extremely wealthy, and the rest trying to survive and get as comfortable as possible in their unhealthy culture.
+In nations that forbid people from seeking justice and upholding their own laws -- because that is supposedly the police's job -- profit economies result, with a few people becoming extremely wealthy, and the rest trying to survive and get as comfortable as possible in their unhealthy nation.
 Widespread selfishness is the result.

 But it doesn't have to be this way.
 Individuals and whole nations are capable of incredible generosity when everyone stands for a culture of mutual respect, and nobody rules over anybody else.